haddocking/haddocking.github.io/education/molmod/modelling.md

 sequence into multiple lines of 80 characters each.
 This limit, as many others based on character length, is a legacy from the old days when screen resolutions were small or terminals the only way of interfacing with the computer.
-Nevertheless, some programs will complain, or even worse, truncate, sequences longer than these 80 characters, so it is wise to respect this limit!
+Nevertheless, some programs will complain, or even worse, truncate, lines longer than these 80 characters, so it is wise to respect this limit!

 <a class="prompt prompt-info">
   Copy the FASTA-formatted sequence to a text file and save it under an appropriate name (e.g.